day-garwood/NVDA-GoldWave/readme.md

 For more information about Goldwave and keyboard commands, refer to Goldwave Manual.

+## Changes for 1.2

+* Fixed an issue where NVDA had difficulty announcing some edit fields.
+* New and updated translations.
+* Please note that due to recent changes in NVDA, audio selection and other status commands may not work as expected in some systems.

 ## Changes for 1.1 ##

 * Support for message announcements in braille.